deivydasz/overtime-app/README.md

 - x Update the styles for forms

 ## TODOS:
-- Integrate validation for phone attr in User:
+- x Integrate validation for phone attr in User:
-	# No spaces or dashes
+	# x No spaces or dashes
-	# all characters have to be number
+	# x all characters have to be number
-	# Exaclty 10 characters
+	# x Exaclty 10 characters

 ## Refactor TODOS:
 - x Add full_name method to users